xeago/gradblog/graduation/extended-abstract.md

 # Introduction
 This extended abstract documents the internship period for Twan Wolthof at VideofyMe.
-It will be the main document used in the final assessment for Twan's graduation.
+It will be the main document used in the final assessment of Twan's graduation.

 This document assumes *some* knowledge of programming, distributed systems, cloud services and system administration.

 ## Twan Wolthof
-This document is part of the conclusion of the *Information Technology* course at [Zuyd Hogeschool].
-Twan intends to finish this course at an accelerated pace, in 3.5 years — instead of the usual 4 years.
+This document is part of the conclusion of the *Information Technology* education at [Zuyd Hogeschool].
+Twan intends to finish his education at an accelerated pace, in 3.5 years — instead of the usual 4 years.

 ## VideofyMe
-Videofyme is a technology-startup doing videohosting with custom developed unique features.
+Videofyme is a technology-startup doing videohosting with custom developed, unique features.
 > VideofyMe was founded April 2009 by Robert Mellberg and Oskar Glauser with the goal to build the smartest and easiest to use video service for blogs and